 The analyst said when he first started covering companies in the space, he was confused about why anyone was favoring Canadian operations based on the financial results and business models of US operators.

 He explained that a large base of US investors were taught to look for Canadian cannabis investments with no meaningful business operations in the US, since these companies have reached senior exchanges like the NASDAQ and the NYSE.

-Karnes said he favors the US side of the industry and has been lukewarm on the performance of the Canadians.
+Karnes said he prefers the US side of the industry and has been lukewarm on the performance of the Canadians.
 He expressed disappointment at the management teams of Canadian operators, saying they have continually missed financial targets and are bleeding cash.

-He pointed the finger at the management teams of Canadian companies that may have adequately known the ins and outs of the cannabis plant, but weren’t capable of managing street expectations.
+He also pointed the finger at the management teams of Canadian companies that may have adequately known the ins and outs of the cannabis plant, but weren’t capable of managing street expectations.